Are you prepared for the law that means all dogs in England will have to be microchipped by April 6, 2016?

 Pet insurance will not cover the cost of getting a microchip fitted.
 Although as you will see below it is very cheap, and often free.

 For a full guide to dog insurance, have a look at our article on the best dog insurance 2016.

 At Bought By Many we believe that all pet owner deserver fairer and cheaper insurance.
-We have created a group for pet owners to join so that we can negotiate members exclusive deals, you can join our pet insurance group to receive a 20% discount on a policy.
+We have launched out own pet insurance with unique features.